choderalab/wetlab-protocols/MicroCal PEAQ-ITC Auto/MicroCal PEAQ-ITC Automated_SOP_20191022.md

 - Select the `Clean Cell` button in the `System`tab and Run Method.
 - Run ITC Run Method: `water`; Automation Method: `Quick Plate`; 1 Sample Group; 1 Sample

   - A water-into-water titration experiment with _at least_ 15 injections of 2 µL each followed by the `Plates Clean` Automation Method.

-### **IF THE ITC IS NOT GOING TO BE IN USE FOR SEVERAL WEEKS...**
-Weekly maintenance can be suspended.
+### **IF THE ITC IS NOT GOING TO BE IN USE FOR SEVERAL WEEKS...** Weekly maintenance can be suspended.
 As long as the instrument is properly turned off:

 1. Remove ALL liquid from the **Reference Cell**
 2. Remove ALL liquid from the **Sample Cell** (Select ``)
-3. Turn off the instrument (Switch is on the back right).
+3. Turn off the instrument (Switch is on the back right)

 ### Common TroubleShooting